Germany's Merkel, Maas defend NATO after Macron's rebuke | DW | 10.11.2019

 Europe cannot be NATO's 'replacement'

-Maas said Macron was right to focus on building a strong and sovereign Europe and admitted that European countries need to better cooperate and take more responsibility for their own security.
+Maas said Macron was right to focus on building a strong and sovereign Europe and admitted that European countries needed to cooperate better and take on more responsibility for their own security.
 However, Maas added that Europe would still need NATO for many years to come.

 "And if Europe is one day capable of ensuring its own security, we should still 'want' NATO," Maas wrote.

-"Yes, we want a strong and sovereign Europe, but we need it as part of a strong NATO and not as its replacement," according to the minister.
+"Yes, we want a strong and sovereign Europe, but we need it as part of a strong NATO and not as its replacement," the minister wrote.

 Merkel hints at more military spending